aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 ```

 ### Type Checking Rules
-In this section, we provide the type checking rules for the MicroCaml.
+In this section, I provide the type checking rules for the MicroCaml.
 They are similar to the operational semantics inference rules and directly translates to typechecking code.

 $$ (var): \frac{\Gamma(x)=\tau}{\Gamma \vdash x:\tau } $$